-Introducing: The Periodic Table for Spatial Analysis.
+Introducing: The Periodic Table for Spatial Analysis

 Spatial analysis may seem like alchemy to the inexperienced.
 But there is a science to it.
-By using spatial analysis, we can find patterns, quantify area, and predict outcomes with geography is the common link of it all.
+By using spatial analysis, we can find patterns, quantify area, and predict outcomes with geography being the common link of it all.

 Each element in the Periodic Table for Spatial Analysis contains a set of spatial analysis tools.
 We’ve grouped common tools by color with vector analysis tools on the left and raster analysis on the right.